 The course may be ‘challenged for credit’.
 This challenge is designed to provide credit at the undergraduate level for skills acquired through learning and experience outside the University (see the University Calendar).
 If challenged, the Department will consider, among other things, the following:

-the project was completed by the challenger while he/she was employed; and
+- The project was completed by the challenger while they were employed; and

 The project will still have to be presented orally and be supported by appropriate reports.
 All software (including source code) must also be made available to the Department.

 If a student has started a piece of work independently, then they should have the project approved through the normal channels (as if the work had not yet been started) and register as normal for the course.
 There is no onus on the faculty to approve such a project, and in fact, additional work may be suggested.
 This is not the recommended route.

 The student assumes the responsibility for the research, design, implementation and documentation of their project.
 It is the responsibility of the student to arrange, in consultation with their supervisor, a suitable schedule of meetings, with the understanding that these will be met, except in extenuating circumstances, such as sickness.
 It is the responsibility of the student to be thoroughly familiar with the project guidelines and to ensure that the various deadlines are met.